astropy/astropy/docs/cosmology/index.rst

 Users can specify their own equation of state by subclassing `~astropy.cosmology.FLRW`.
 See the provided subclasses for examples.
-It is recommended, but not required, that all arguments to the constructor of a new subclass be available as properties, since the ``clone`` method assumes this is the case.
-It is also advisable to stick to subclassing `~astropy.cosmology.FLRW` rather than one of its subclasses, since some of them use internal optimizations that also need to be propagated to any subclasses.
+It is advisable to stick to subclassing `~astropy.cosmology.FLRW` rather than one of its subclasses, since some of them use internal optimizations that also need to be propagated to any subclasses.
 Users wishing to use similar tricks (which can make distance calculations much faster) should consult the cosmology module source code for details.

 Photons and Neutrinos
 ---------------------